-nardian
+s guardian

-had to
+He had to

-from a
+em from a

-a first
+at a first

-at his
+tile at his

-d very
+and very

 ^{} This contemptuous allusion refers of course to the tobacco brought from the newly-formed plantations in Virginia.

 if ever, paying for what they took.
 And before passing to other subjects, let us accompany Monson-on paper-on a little expedition he took against some of the said pirates.